lwjglgamedev/lwjglbook-bookcontents-leg/chapter06/chapter6.md

 We update the projection matrix once per `render` call.
 By doing it this way we can deal with window resize operations.
 Then we iterate over the `GameItem` array and create a transformation matrix according to the position, rotation and scale of each of them.
 This matrix is pushed to the shader and the `Mesh` is drawn.
 The projection matrix is the same for all the items to be rendered.
 This is the reason why it’s a separate variable in our `Transformation` class.

-We moved the rendering code to draw a `Mesh` to this class:
+We moved the rendering code to draw a `Mesh` to its class:

 ```java
 public void render() {